Controlling a servo with an AVR microcontroller

 Troubleshooting

-• In general, it’s better to use a separate power source for the servos, to avoid triggering the reset of the AVR.
+• In general, it’s better to use a separate power source for the servos to avoid triggering the AVR's reset.
 But remember: the grounds of each power source should be connected!

-• If you want your servo to rotate continuously, remember to buy a servo which is capable of doing that.
+• If you want your servo to rotate continuously, remember to buy one capable of doing that.
 Most servos can’t rotate a full 360 degrees.
 However, there are mods to modify a non-continuous rotation servo to one that can rotate the full 360 degrees.
-Using Google, you can find a lot of tutorials to do that.
-And it’s quite easy.
+You can find a lot of tutorials on Google.
+And it’s pretty easy.

 Thanks for reading, and I hope you enjoyed the article!